paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_16)=
 ## Vibration stress

-The vibration stress is taken into account by the physics of failures with Basquin's law.
+The vibration stress is taken into account by the {term}`physics of failures <Physics of failure>` with Basquin's law.

 ````{admonition} Equation
 :class: equation